Card

 OwnTracks typically displays the TID of a friend on the map, but you can associate an address book entry to that friend on iOS in order to see a friendly face (if you have you friend's photo in your device's address book) and/or a friendly name.

-We developed a new feature we call a card which you can use when in Private mode (MQTT) or in HTTP mode.
+We developed a new feature we call a card which you can use when in both MQTT mode and HTTP mode.
 A card is a retained message which contains a JSON payload which, in absence of an address-book association, will be used to populate your friend on your map.
 The payload contains a full name (hopefully one you recognize), and an avatar -- a small image.
 If a card exists it will be used, but you can override its use in OwnTracks by associating your friend with an address book entry of your own device.

 {